kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-application.md

    * Are your pods working correctly?
 Look for restart count, and [debug pods](#debugging-pods).
    * Can you connect to your pods directly?
 Get the IP address for the Pod, and try to connect directly to that IP.
    * Is your application serving on the port that you configured?
-Kubernetes doesn't do port remapping, so if your application serves on 8080, the `containerPort` field needs to be 8080.
+If your application serves on 8080, the `targetPort` field needs to be 8080.

 ## {{% heading "whatsnext" %}}